andersroos/glo/README.md

 * Added info by tag how value will be interpreted.

+* Changed timestamp to be in microseconds to make all times microseconds.

 ### Changes From Version 0 ###

 * The version number was added.
 This was added to make the code be able to distinguish between versions.